ethanblake4/dart_eval/docs/typed-backend.md

 use those helpers.
 Continue comparing numeric and object/call workloads when changing the 196-case loop or extending instruction selection.

-For the next implementation milestone, define closure capture storage and typed entry signatures first, then lower creation and invocation using the register ABI.
+Closure capture storage and invocation are now implemented.
+See the latest [closure checkpoint](typed-closures.md) for its calling convention, measured limits and saved next steps.
+Global storage and initialization are next;
-Keep captured language values in their compiler-selected representation and preserve mutation/identity across escaping closures.
-Measure direct, bound and polymorphic calls before choosing a wider frame cache or dispatch cache.
-Exception handlers need explicit spill and restoration rules before suspension is added.
+exception handlers need explicit spill and restoration rules before suspension.